mjpclab/jquery-table-fixed-header/README.md

 The number of leading rows from table that will be fixed.

 `fixedClass`
-CSS class for fixed header.
+CSS class for cloned fixed table.

 `fixedTop`
 Top offset of the fixed header.
 Can be a number (of pixels) or a function that returns the value.
 Useful if you already have a fixed page header.